mackwilson/community-xp/README.md

 1. GET `/ping`: for healthcheck, should return 200
 2. GET `/v1/resource/all`: fetch JSON array of all the resources
-3. GET `/v1/resource/id`, Query Param integer `id`: fetch resource JSON with specific id
+3. GET `/v1/resource/id/:id`: fetch resource JSON by integer `id`
-4. GET `/v1/resource/name`, Query Param string `name`: fetch resource JSON with specific name
+4. GET `/v1/resource/name/:name`: fetch resource JSON by string `name`

 No insert or update, can do those manually with psql queries for now.

 ### Authentication

-Coming soon.
+Requires API Key provided by the UXP team.